 BIOS² is organizing a workshop about Science for Decision Support – Scientific Advice.
-This hybrid training will be facilitated by Pr.
-Philippe Archambault (Laval University), in April 2023 and a future date in spring 2023.
+This virtual training will be facilitated by Pr.
+Philippe Archambault (Laval University), in November 2023.

 The purpose of this training is to introduce and understand the evaluation process conducted by the Canadian Science Advice Secretariat (CSAS).
 The CSAS coordinates the peer review of scientific issues and the provision of scientific advice to Fisheries and Oceans Canada.
 CSAS publishes the Ministry’s scientific advice and information on issues such as fish stock dynamics, species at risk, invasive species, marine and freshwater ecosystem ecology, marine protected areas and aquaculture.
 The training will be conducted through role-playing, using the CSAS process, where scenarios will be presented to you.
 You will be assigned roles (e.g. manager, scientist, fisherman, etc.) to carry out the process.

-This training of approximately 10 hours will take place in 3 periods: The first two periods on April 3 and 4, 2023, from 1:00 pm to 4:00 pm EST and a date will be added in spring 2023.
-The training will be conducted in English with bilingual support and question period.
+This training of approximately 10 hours will take place in 3 periods: The first two periods on November 29 and 30, 2023, from 1:00 pm to 4:00 pm EST and on December 1st, 2023, also from 1:00 pm to 4:00 pm EST. The training will be conducted in English with bilingual support and question period.